altafino/stripe-customer-cleanup-cli/Readme.md

 ## Contact

-If you have any questions or need further assistance, please contact [your-email@example.com].
+If you have any questions or need further assistance, please contact me at X @gloangch.